bbauska/meta-javascript/README.md

 Results in the following output:

-![Two input types, text and password, as it displays in the browser.]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~ 79.  ~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image079.png"
   style="width:2.0in;"
-  title=""
-  alt="."
+  title="Two input types, text and password, as it displays in the browser" alt="Two input types, text and password, as it displays in the browser."
 </p>
 <!-- (./images/image079.png){width="2.0in" height="1.397195975503062in"}  -->